yamsergey/swift-autoproxy/README.md

 From emulator you can always refer to host machine with ip `10.0.2.2`.
 Usual link for `Auto-Proxy` config on Android will looks like `http://10.0.2.2:8081/?host=10.0.2.2&port=8080`

 #### Proxy only Android and iOS virtual devices
-As an experiment, when you specify parametere `all=false` `Auto-Config` file will respond only to requests for Android  Emulator and iOS simulator.
-So you can serfe Netwrok on your development machine without proxy and at the same time monitor traffic from Android/iOS virtual device.
+As an experiment, when you specify parametere `all=false` `Auto-Config` file will respond only to requests from Android  Emulator and iOS simulator.
+So you can serf Netwrok on your development machine without proxy and at the same time monitor traffic from Android/iOS virtual device.

 ### Build